grandinquisitor/perfectdict/README.md

 Using perfect hashing, the set of keys is translated into offsets of an indexable type such as a list or numpy array.
 The resulting object can be dramatically smaller than a dict equivalent would be.
 The set of keys is not stored.

 If fingerprinting is enabled, keys will be checked on lookup against a hash to prevent false positives.
 Without fingerprinting, you will always get a random value if you get a key that does not exist.
-With fingerprinting enabled the false positive rate is 1 / ([dict len] * 2 ^ [false positive bits]).
+With fingerprinting enabled the false positive rate is 1 / ([dict len] * 2 ^ [fingerprint bits]).

 Values can be updated, but the container cannot be resized.
 Setting a key that does not exist will overwrite an existing key.